 Tips for the Successful Management of Your Investment Portfolio

 - If you’re worried your portfolio is getting stagnant, but you don’t have the time to handle it yourself, perhaps it’s time to work with a financial advisor.
-SmartAsset’s financial advisor matching tool simplifies the process of finding an advisor that complements your needs.
-Take some time to answer our in-depth financial questionnaire and you’ll be paired with up to three appropriate financial advisors in your area.
+Finding the right financial advisor that fits your needs doesn’t have to be hard.
+SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
+If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.

 - Whenever you’re making money, you can bet the IRS is lurking nearby.
 The same goes for investing, as the financial gains you earn from selling stocks will likely be eligible for the capital gains tax.
 Although this might seem customary, this charge can do quite a number on your returns in the long run.
 Learn what you can expect beforehand by using SmartAsset’s capital gains tax calculator.